If you haven’t seen the Periodic table of Deep Learning Elements yet you can check it out here.

 The first step to think about it is defining the input.
 Think about the current data at your disposal, or future data your company will have.
 Separate them into these 4 categories which help to stay focused on the relevant elements:

 Relevant data types for each periodic table element are indicated by the above lettering at the bottom of each element.
-Categorizing your data like this helps filter out the elements of Deep Learning which won’t be applicable to your particular project.
-This is key in maintaining a well-organized Deep Learning project.
+Categorising your data like this helps filter out the elements of Deep Learning which won’t be applicable to your particular project.
+This is key in maintaining a well-organised Deep Learning project.

 -> ACTION : Select / Tick the relevant data types for your project